Monstrous soldiers, made for a war that never came

 - To share a history of injustice and revolution.

 - To hold grudges deeply and powerfully.

 Mor share their general shape and most features with humans—it’s assumed that the Overseers created both from the same materials, or perhaps one as a fork of the other.
 On average they are taller and broader, by design tending toward thick sturdy builds and powerful musculature.
 Their skin is most often a warm green, though it varies with individual from blue through yellow, and both light and dark shades.
-As they grow, they typically develop whorls of lighter pigmentation, which are easily mistaken for deliberate design.
+As they grow, they typically develop blooms of lighter pigmentation, especially around the face.